dariober/snakemake-mcl-cluster/README.md

 [conda/bioconda](https://bioconda.github.io/user/install.html).
 Consider using
 [mamba install](https://github.com/mamba-org/mamba) instead of `conda install`.

-This will create a dedicated environment with all the dependencies:
+You may want to create a dedicated environment with all the dependencies, although this is not necessary.

 ```
 conda create --yes -n snakemake-mcl-cluster